Disable cookies on a per request basis

 - Clicks: Cookies are not disabled on clicks.
 For example, if a request includes co=1 and the user clicks an ad, the user may receive a new cookie.

-- View-through conversions: If cookies are disabled on an ad impression request, DoubleClick cookies will not be included in ad impression logs.
-Therefore, DFP will not be able to attribute a view-through conversion even if the advertiser sent a conversion event for the ad impression.
+- View-through conversions: If cookies are disabled on an ad impression request, Ad Manager cookies will not be included in ad impression logs.
+Therefore, Ad Manager will not be able to attribute a view-through conversion even if the advertiser sent a conversion event for the ad impression.

-- Static click tracking ads: DFP does not disable cookies for static tracking, such as that used for click tracking line items.
+- Static click tracking ads: Ad Manager does not disable cookies for static tracking, such as that used for click tracking line items.
 Static tracking is used for reporting clicks from ads in newsletters or mail, or ads that are served directly from the customers' web servers or media servers.

 Google Publisher Tags (GPT)